ryandeussing/jimhopper/_consequences-of-abuse/unhealthy-relationships.md

 > Many patterns involve roles of ‘victim’ and ‘perpetrator’

-Often people who were harmed by others' unwanted or abusive sexual, physical and/or emotional behavior also experienced physical and/or emotional neglect.
-They have probably witnessed very unhealthy ways of relating between parents, siblings, their mother and her boyfriends, etc.
+Often people who have been harmed by others' unwanted or abusive sexual, physical and/or emotional behavior also experienced physical and/or emotional neglect.
+Also, they have probably witnessed very unhealthy ways of relating between parents, siblings, their mother and her boyfriends, etc.

 ## Roles People Play